alixedi/fast-gov-uk/docs/scaffolding/forms.rst

 field and a ``CharacterCount`` field.

 30. The ``Backend`` class defines what happens when a form is processed upon submission.
-Here we are using the ``LogBackend`` which - as the name suggests - logs the values in the form.
+Here we are using the ``LogBackend`` which - as the name suggests - logs the values that were submitted in our form.

 31. The ``success_url`` parameter defines the URL that we redirect to after a form is processed.